 The Fusion program consists of three rites of passage, each signifying major achievements and further commitments in the future.

-Students completed their first rite of passage after ground-school, an intense 2-week training at the beginning of the Fusion program.
+Students completed their first rite of passage after Field Personal Training, an intense 2-week training at the beginning of the Fusion program.
 The Commissioning Service represented the second rite of passage, signifying their successful completion of several months of physical, emotional, and spiritual training.
 The third rite of passage will be celebrated upon their return to the States, as the students will then be commissioned to a lifetime of service of making disciples of all nations.

 “Fusion has always been more than a one-year missions program,” Odegard said.
 “We want to train young men and women for a lifetime of making disciples.
 We want to instill this transcendent cause for the glory of Christ among all nations in each student.”